We have been talking a lot lately about having “Cognitive Conversations” with your students.

-We notice with students that when we show them how to be “Cognitive Scientists” who understand and help their brains, they feel empowered.
+We notice with students that when we show them how to be “Cognitive Detectives” and “Cognitive Scientists” who investigate to understand how to help their brains, they feel empowered.
 You can have a cognitive conversation about many topics, impulsivity, worry, anxiety and so on.
-Here is a bit of content from our books 70 Play Activities and Musical Thinking, to help you have the Cognitive Conversation about attention with your students.
+Here is a bit of content related to our books, Bloom, 70 Play Activities and Musical Thinking, to help you have the Cognitive Conversation about attention with your students.

 The Cognitive Conversation on Attention

 Children with inattention often wish to be on-task, but they have difficulty re-alerting to the desired stimuli after their brain drifts off and attends to something else.
 We can kindly help them to understand that “Attention” is a BIG brain process that has several discrete parts.

 Talking about Attention Your Attention Cycle & Attention Engine

 Here’s a 6-minute clip from our EF Skills in the Classroom Webinar to help you introduce My Attention Engine to your students.

 Below you can read what some of the Cognitive Conversations “sound like”.

 Begin to talk with the child about the parts of the attention cycle.
 We alert, we select, focus, attend, drift etc. It’s a process.
 Each moment we might be in a different part of the cycle.
 Attention is fluid, not fixed, you don’t remain in “attending” all day long.
 You flow from state to state.

 Within the Attention Cycle, each part has an engine that runs it.
 We call that your “attention engine”.
 When you know what part of the cycle you are in you can rev-up your engine to move to a new attention state.
 Cool eh!
 Kids LOVE it!